-TIPS is an important part of our current armamentarium used to treat the complications of portal hypertension.
-Most fellowship trained interventional radiologists are capable of creating a TIPS in a patient with patent hepatic and portal veins.
-Creation of a TIPS ranks among the more complex procedures performed by interventional radiologists and it is important that each physician monitor their success and complication rates.
-As with any complex intervention the decision to create a TIPS should be reached by a gastroenterologist or hepatologist who is experienced in the management of these patients in concert with an interventional radiologist.
-Pre-TIPS evaluation includes routine tests of liver and kidney function as well as a Doppler ultrasound or contrast enhanced abdominal CT scan or MRI of the liver.
-Once a TIPS is created it can not be forgotten.
-The patient requires frequent monitoring by Doppler ultrasound and clinic visits to look for the development of TIPS dysfunction.
-The use of PTFE covered stents reduces the risk of TIPS dysfunction but it will not eliminate the need for continued surveillance.
+TIPS is an important part of the current armamentarium used to treat the complications of portal hypertension.
+Most fellowship-trained interventional radiologists are capable of creating a TIPS in a patient with patent hepatic and portal veins.
+Creation of a TIPS ranks among the more complex procedures performed by interventional radiologists, and it is important that each physician monitor their success and complication rates.
+As with any complex intervention, the decision to create a TIPS should be reached by a gastroenterologist or hepatologist who is experienced in the management of these patients in concert with an interventional radiologist.
+Pre-TIPS evaluation includes routine tests of liver and kidney function as well as Doppler ultrasound, contrast-enhanced abdominal computed tomography, or magnetic resonance imaging of the liver.
+Once a TIPS is created, it cannot be forgotten-the patient requires frequent monitoring by Doppler ultrasound and clinic visits to look for the development of TIPS dysfunction.
+The use of PTFE-covered stents may reduce the risk of TIPS dysfunction, but this will not eliminate the need for continued surveillance.

-TIPS will effectively prevent rebleeding from varices and decrease the need for repeat thoracentesis in patients with hepatic hydrothorax or for large volume paracentesis in patients with refractory ascites.
+TIPS will effectively prevent rebleeding from varices and decrease the need for repeat thoracentesis in patients with hepatic hydrothorax or for large-volume paracentesis in patients with refractory ascites.
 However, TIPS will increase the incidence of hepatic encephalopathy and will not improve survival in any of these patients.
 Hence, TIPS should not be considered as primary therapy for any complication of portal hypertension with the exception of bleeding gastric or ectopic varices.
-In all other situations TIPS should only be created when the patient has failed other forms of medical therapy, i.e., pharmacologic or endoscopic therapy, diuretics or repeated large volume paracentesis or thoracentesis.
-In patients with good liver function and recurrent bleeding from varices despite medical treatment a surgical shunt or TIPS appear to be equivalent therapies .
-Which patients with BCS are best managed by TIPS remains undefined although creation of a TIPS in select patients appears to be of benefit.
+In all other situations, TIPS should only be created when the patient has failed other forms of medical therapy (i.e., pharmacological or endoscopic therapy, diuretics, or repeated large-volume paracentesis or thoracentesis).
+In patients with good liver function and recurrent bleeding from varices despite medical treatment, it is unclear whether a surgical shunt or TIPS is the better form of therapy pending the publication of additional controlled trials.
+Which patients with BCS are best managed by TIPS remains undefined, although creation of a TIPS in select patients may be of benefit.
 Creation of a TIPS for the treatment of HRS or hepatopulmonary syndrome is of unproven benefit and should be considered investigatory.